kristinemlarson/gnssrefl/docs/pages/tracks.md

 The figure below shows BeiDou sat 325 track 7139 at `mchl`, 2023 to 2025.
 Red is the azimuth residual under a constant-azimuth model; blue is the residual after the fitted `az_drift_rate` term is applied.

 <img src="../_static/tracks_beidou_drift.png" width="800">

-The uncorrected model drifts at -2.27 deg/yr with 3.94 deg RMS; the corrected model is zero-mean with 0.47 deg RMS, close to an order of magnitude improvement.